Configuration

 Operating modes

-- Wireguard mode: when only one network interface is available on the system
+- Wireguard mode: when only one wired network interface is available on the system

-- Appliance mode: when two different network interfaces are available on the system
+- Appliance mode: when two wired network interfaces are available on the system

 General configuration